Patrick Ground: Legal career

-His specialist area of advocacy is planning law and he was called to the Bar in 1960; he was appointed Queens Counsel in 1981.
+His specialist area of advocacy was planning law and he was called to the Bar in 1960; he was appointed Queen's Counsel in 1981 (which became King's Counsel upon the death of Queen Elizabeth II on 8 September 2022).
 In 2015 he practised from his home address in Fulham.

-Personal life and The Fulham Society
+Personal life and the Fulham Society

-He married Caroline Dugdale in 1964.
-In the 1980s he chaired the cross-party Fulham Society, a residents' association and remained a vice president into the 2010s decade with three others: a younger MP of his party, Andy Slaughter MP (Lab) and another former West London MP Lord Carrington.
+Ground married Caroline Dugdale in 1964.
+In the 1980s, he chaired the cross-party Fulham Society, a residents' association and remained a vice-president into the 2010s decade with three others: a younger MP of his party, Andy Slaughter MP (Lab) and another former West London MP Lord Carrington.

+Ground died on 7 April 2026, aged 93.
+His death was reported on 16 April, with the Conservative group leader on Hounslow Council paying tribute to him as a 'true gentleman who stayed in touch with his constituency'.